sudarshan2401/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is the `EduTrack` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Remove a student**

 **MSS**

-1. User requests to list persons
+1. User chooses to remove a student from a class.
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
+2. User requests to delete a specific student in a class.
-4. AddressBook deletes the person
+3. EduTrack deletes the student from that class.

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+User did not specify the class.
+  * 2a1.
+EduTrack informs user that class name is not specified in request.
+  * 2a2.
+EduTrack terminates the request.

     Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+* 2b.
+EduTrack detects that the student is not found in the class.
+    * 2b1.
+EduTrack informs user that student is not found in class.
+    * 2b2.
+EduTrack terminates the request.

+      Use case ends.

+* 2c.
+EduTrack detects that the class does not exist.
+    * 2c1.
+EduTrack informs user that the class does not exist.
+    * 2c2.
+EduTrack terminates the request.

+      Use case ends.

+**Use case: Modify an existing student record**

+**MSS**
+1. User requests to modify an existing student record in a class.
+2. EduTrack responds with a list of categories for user to choose to modify.
+3. User chooses a category to modify.
+4. EduTrack requests for new input in the category.
+5. User enters the new input for the category.
+6. EduTrack updates and displays the new student record.

+    Use case ends.

+**Extensions**

+* 1a.
+EduTrack detects that student or class does not exist.
+    * 1a1.
+EduTrack informs the user that the student or the class does not exist.
+    * 1a2.
+EduTrack terminates the request.

+      Use case ends.

+**Use case: Use auto-save feature**

+**MSS**
+1. User makes any form of request that alters the database.
+2. EduTrack updates the database directly.

-      Use case resumes at step 2.
+   Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements